eOluwumi/AgenticAI_001-email_classifier/README.md

 Dear Nigerian Prince,
 Thank you for your email.
 Unfortunately, I'm not interested in your offer of gold.
 Please don't contact me again.

-Next Steps
+-**Next Steps**

-Enhance classification accuracy with fine-tuned models.
+- Enhance classification accuracy with fine-tuned models.

-Integrate document-based Q&A for customer support.
+- Integrate document-based Q&A for customer support.

-Deploy as an API using FastAPI.
+- Deploy as an API using FastAPI.

-Implement logging & monitoring for better insights.
+- Implement logging & monitoring for better insights.

-Contributing
+**Contributing**

-Contributions are welcome!
+--Contributions are welcome!
 Feel free to fork this repo and create pull requests.

-License
+**License**

-MIT License
+-- NIL

 🚀 This is just the beginning of the AgenticAI revolution!
 Stay tuned for more advancements. 🚀